kubernetes/website/content/en/blog/_posts/2024-11-04-kubernetes-1.32-sneak-peek.md

 ## Sneak peek of Kubernetes v1.32

-### Even more DRA enhancements
+### Even more DRA enhancements!

-In this release, like the previous one, we are continuing to introduce a number of enhancements to the Dynamic Resource Allocation (DRA), which is a key component of the Kubernetes resource management system.
+In this release, like the previous one, the Kubernetes project continues to introduce enhancements to the Dynamic Resource Allocation (DRA), which is a key component of the Kubernetes resource management system.
 These enhancements aim to improve the flexibility and efficiency of resource allocation for workloads that require specialized hardware, such as GPUs, FPGAs and network adapters.
-The enhancements include:
+The enhancements for this release include:

 - Partionable devices support: KEP [#4815](https://github.com/kubernetes/enhancements/issues/4815)
 - Resource Claim Status and standardized network interface data: KEP [#4817](https://github.com/kubernetes/enhancements/issues/4817)